johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Link to the issue and its acceptance criteria.
 - Link to your TDD PR.
-- Copy of the test case.
+- Link to the test case you wrote.
 - Brief explanation of the feature being tested.
-- Evidence of the **<span style="color:red">RED</span> phase**, showing the test failed before implementation.
-- Evidence of the **<span style="color:green">GREEN</span> phase**, showing the test passed after implementation.
-- Description of any **<span style="color:blue">REFACTOR</span>** changes.
-- Final test and coverage results.
+- Link to RED/GREEN/REFACTOR evidence or test results.
-- Summary of reviewer feedback and how you addressed it.
+- Short summary of reviewer feedback and how you addressed it.
 - Link to the teammate's PR you reviewed.
-- Evidence of your technical review and feedback.
+- Link to your technical review comments.
-- Evidence of approval and merge.
+- Link to the approved PR or merge commit.

 ## **Phase 3: Continuous Integration**
 This **Continuous Integration (CI) Lab** builds upon the testing and TDD work completed in the previous phases.
 You will extend the testing process by enhancing existing tests and integrating **GitHub Actions** to automate testing and code-quality checks.